3 Reasons to Avoid Low-Sodium Salt Substitutes

 When a sick patient with a history of chronic disease was admitted to BL Kapur Super Speciality Hospital in India, she complained of trembling in her hands.

 If you’re following a Low-Sodium diet, you’ll want to read this to avoid making the same mistake this patient made.

 Doctor’s ruled out Parkinson’s disease for the 55-year-old female.
 And then began taking a closer look at her diet and lifestyle habits.
 Her known conditions included diabetes, high blood pressure, and neuropathy.

 But her diagnosed conditions and medications didn’t explain the hand trembling.
 A closer examination of her diet revealed the cause.
-Low-sodium salt substitute.
+Low-sodium salt alternatives.

 Are low-sodium salt substitutes healthy or not?
 It might seem like a good idea when you’re trying to avoid or limit sodium, particularly to support heart health.
 But low-sodium salt substitutes are high in potassium.
 And too much of it can create a new set of problems like hand trembling or worse.